 Migrants on Martha's Vineyard flight say they were told they were going to Boston

-MARTHA'S VINEYARD, Mass. — About 50 migrants arrived by plane in Martha's Vineyard, Mass., Wednesday on a flight paid for by Florida Gov. Ron DeSantis and that originated in San Antonio, Texas.
+MARTHA'S VINEYARD, Mass. — About 50 migrants arrived by plane in Martha's Vineyard, Mass., Wednesday on flights paid for by Florida Gov. Ron DeSantis and that originated in San Antonio, Texas.

 The migrants touched down at about 3:15 p.m. local time.
 Later Wednesday, a spokesperson for DeSantis sent a statement to NPR and other news outlets confirming that the migrants were transported by Florida under a state program that was funded by the legislature earlier this year.
 The statement reads in part: "States like Massachusetts, New York and California will better facilitate the care of these individuals who they have invited into our country by incentivizing illegal immigration."

-The Florida statement refers to two planes, but local officials at Martha's Vineyard say there was only one.
+Flight trackers show two flights took off from San Antonio around 8 a.m. local time on Wednesday.

-However, a number of migrants told NPR their flight originated in San Antonio, and that they were being transported to Boston.
+A number of migrants told NPR their flight originated in San Antonio, and that they were being transported to Boston, not Martha's Vineyard.

-NPR confirmed that a plane originated in San Antonio, made a stop in Florida and then another stop in South Carolina before flying on to Martha's Vineyard.
-But apart from that layover, the migrants NPR interviewed had not spent time in Florida.
+One flight took off from San Antonio and made a stop in Florida and South Carolina before landing in Martha's Vineyard.
+The second flight also stopped in Florida, but made another stop in Charlotte, North Carolina before landing in Martha's Vineyard.

+A spokesman for Texas Gov. Greg Abbott said his office was not directly involved in these plans.

 The unannounced flight drew anger from Massachusetts officials.